 “Art Gene’s programme of research, engagement with communities and delivery of art works within the extreme post-industrial coastal landscape of the Islands and Bays of Barrow-in-Furness.”

-Within her role and as a filmmaker, Rachel filmed these events to find further ways of celebration and as a tool to advertise further events to local residents to engage more fully with the project.
+Within her role and as Project Manager, collaborative artist and filmmaker, Rachel facilitated engagement and filmed these events to celebrate the process and allow local residents to engage interactively with the project.

-Another fabulous part of Extreme Views was making designer bird boxes with the local communities around Barrow.
+Another fabulous part of Extreme Views and The Coastal Communities project, was making designer bird boxes with the local communities around Barrow.
 See film below:

 As part of Extreme Views Part 2 Rachel came back to film the crossing of the Duddon Estuary with local Naturalist Pete Burton and members of the public.
 Beautiful views, amazing facts and a little wade through the sea.